Tesfay Gidey Hailemichael

 Major General Tesfay Gidey Hailemichael is a general with the Ethiopian National Defense Force (ENDF).
 He served as the Force Commander of the United Nations Interim Security Force for Abyei (UNISFA) from 2017–2018.

-Major General Hailemichael was appointed as Force Commander of UNISFA on 23 February 2017 by United Nations Secretary-General António Guterres.
+Major General Tesfay was appointed as Force Commander of UNISFA on 23 February 2017 by United Nations Secretary-General António Guterres.
 During his tenure, he launched an environmental cleaning campaign in the town of Abeyi, intended to enhance the community and remove breeding sites for pests.
 He was succeeded on 4 April 2018 by Major General Gebre Adhana Woldezgu.